-- Oracle Multimedia User's Guide for more information about the metadata feature - Oracle XML DB Developer's Guide for more information about XQuery functions getProperties(imageBfile IN OUT NOCOPY BFILE, attributes IN OUT NOCOPY CLOB);
+- Oracle Multimedia User's Guide for more information about the metadata feature - Oracle XML DB Developer's Guide for more information about XQuery functions

 See Exceptions for Oracle Multimedia Objects for more information about this exception.

 Reads the image BFILE data to get the values of the media attributes for supported formats, and then stores them in the input CLOB.
 This method populates the CLOB with a set of format properties in XML form.